Wei1234c/Broccoli/notebooks/demo/Broccoli_readme_en.md

 - The importance of software
   - There are many existing communication and software platforms, such as Kafka, Dask, Ipython Parallel, Celery, MQTT, etc., which can be used as a mechanism for communication and integration between cluster and distributed systems.
 There are many common design patterns, for example: controller/master/broker corresponds to nodes/workers/clients, the message queue and message-passing mechanism, and the structure of producer/queue/consumer or publisher/topic/subscriber.
 With these all combined, it is possible to build an elastic and robust computing platform for distributed/parallel operations.
 [Celery](http://www.celeryproject.org/) is one of the famous examples.
 - Principles and Processes of Celery
   - Celery operates in a producer/queue/consumer paradigm.
 It follows the [AMQP](https://www.amqp.org/) protocol and can be used with some suites (eg RabbitMQ, Redis...)
 The function of providing task queues is described in detail in the [Celery documents](http://docs.celeryproject.org/en/latest/getting-started/index.html).
-Also refer to [this]( Https://www.vinta.com.br/blog/2017/celery-overview-archtecture-and-how-it-works/) Easy-to-understand articles.
+Also refer to [this]( Https://www.vinta.com.br/blog/2017/celery-overview-archtecture-and-how-it-works/) easy-to-understand articles.
 - Canvas is one of the cores of Celery
   - Celery provides a sub-modules called [Canvas](http://docs.celeryproject.org/en/latest/userguide/canvas.html).
 Through Canvas it's easy to organize tasks into workflow and dispatch it to workers for processing all at once.
 The client only needs to wait for the final results.
 - project goal: